You Can Aquacise Your Way To A

 Start small, know your limits, and build gradually.

-As long as you are working on your midsection, here are a few
+If you are serious about working on your midsection, and want to get a flat stomach even faster, here are a few additional tips.

 Second, stay hydrated both while working out and in everyday life.
 A